-The gambling industry representative body in the UK, the Betting and Gaming Council (BGC), issued a report regarding the effects from the introduction of a whistle-to-whistle ban on gambling advertising, concluding that the TV betting ban during live sport has dramatically reduced children’s ability to watch them.
+The gambling industry representative body in the UK, the Betting and Gaming Council (BGC), issued a report regarding the effects of the introduction of a whistle-to-whistle ban on gambling advertising, concluding that the TV betting ban during live sports has dramatically reduced children’s ability to watch them.

 The Ban Reduced Gambling Ads Exposure for Children